 A fantastic stir-fry as delicious as your favorite takeout but made healthier.
 Why?
 Because I lightened up the sauce using a smaller amount of sweetener compared to most teriyaki sauce.
 I used honey and Stevia and low carb zoodles instead of pasta noodles.
-This dish is protein rich and packed with fiber.
-Each serving has 291 calories, 5 grams of fat and 3 Blue WW Freestyle SmartPoints.
+This dish is protein-rich and packed with fiber.
+Each serving has 291 calories, 5 grams of fat and 3 Blue WW Freestyle SmartPoints, and 5 Green.

 Prep Time: 1 hour (includes sauce chilling time and marinade time)